 Before you can use

---init will walk you through the values you need and save your
+--init will walk you through the values you need and save it to

-config.yaml file in the directory from which you run the command:
+config.yaml in the directory from which you run the command:

 Run in test mode (–test)